The Best Savings Accounts in Mississippi for 2024

 American Express®, Member FDIC

-The high-yield savings account from credit card giant American Express requires no fees and no minimum balance.
+The high yield savings account from credit card giant American Express requires no fees and $0 to open.
 Opening an account online is easy and fast, with customer service available around the clock via phone and chat to help meet your needs.
 Deposit money into the account from your current bank and earn interest within two days.
 The downside?
 There is no ATM card available with this account, so you can’t access your cash on short notice.

 Pros